gauravraj0510/Clothify-AI/README.md

 - Create new background for Tshirts using AI
 - Upload an image to choose for background and logo
 - Color picker to select base color.
+- Download and save T-shirt image on click.
 - Animation on hover with lighting using Three.js

 ## Demo